Originate/exosphere/tutorial/part_2/part_2a/01_exo_tool.md

 First, the takeaway of this chapter:

 > The Exosphere framework provides a powerful command-line application
-> that allows to work on and operate Exosphere applications.
+> that allows you to work on and operate Exosphere applications.

 Now, let's take a closer look at the generated code.